PRAJWLSHETTY/AUTOMATIC-TRAFFIC-DETECTION-AND-MONITORING/README.md

 # Instructions for running the project
 1. Download the model weights from: <a href="https://drive.google.com/open?id=135qLm2XX46M7zBpsUjlSKNNzKt-A-r4F">Model weights</a>
-2. Place it in the directory "model_data"
+2. Place it in the directory "model_data"(create a folder called model_data )
 3. Run main.py

-Note: The size of the model is greater than 100mb, and Github doesn't permit me to upload files greater than 100mb.
-So, I have uploaded it on my drive and shared the link here.
 _____________________________________________________________________________________________________________________________

 # Packages used